cortex-js/cortexjs.io/docs/compute-engine/01-introduction.md

 Read more about the **MathJSON Standard Library**<Icon name="chevron-right-bold" />
 </ReadMore>

-In addition to the built-in definitions from the MathJSON Standard Library you can also add your own definitions.
+You can add your own definitions to the built-in definitions from the MathJSON Standard Library.

 <ReadMore path="/compute-engine/guides/augmenting/" >
-Read more about **Augmenting the MathJSON Standard Library**<Icon name="chevron-right-bold" />
+Read more about **Extending the MathJSON Standard Library**<Icon name="chevron-right-bold" />
 </ReadMore>

-You can also customize the LaTeX syntax, that is how to parse and serialize LaTeX to MathJSON.
+If you use a custom LaTeX syntax, such as macros, you can add your own definitions to the LaTeX dictionary, which defines how to parse and serialize LaTeX to MathJSON.

 <ReadMore path="/compute-engine/guides/latex-syntax/" >